mikewacker/age-verification/README.md

 It's not an "A" solution, but it's still quite effective&mdash;while protecting the anonymity of users.

----

-And what about the part of the problem that we did not solve?
+So what do we do about the part of the problem that we did not solve?

 - Again, our goal is not to be 100% effective.
 - We are already dealing with a much smaller problem.